 The beach is nice and long and has pleasant sand, although I have seen many much nicer beaches on my travels.
+There was also some litter on the beach.
+Really, the government need to minimise tourist trash in this area.
 I was quite surprised to find

 that Bali is a big surf destination, and apparently this is a really good place

 for it!
 I watched some of the surfers in action, and they were amazing!
 There

 were some much better surfers here than what I had seen in Australia, either

 that or ‘the surf’ is better (this is a new term I have learnt, which basically

 refers to the surf-able waves)!
 I even considered having a surf lesson myself

 and got chatting to a very friendly (and quite hot!) lifeguard who offered